Mung bean sprouts come from the green mung bean variety commonly used in Indian cuisine when making curries and dals.

 Mung bean sprouts are sprouted in much the same way you would initially jar sprout other types of sprouts like broccoli, alfalfa, fenugreek and onion, or when preparing microgreens like sunflower or purslane before they are placed on a tray or growing medium.

 The length of time it takes to sprout them is fairly short, usually about 1-3 days depending on how you plan to eat them.
-For consuming raw sprouts, we recommend sprouting them for at least 2-3 days, which will produce a white sprout that is about 1/4-3/4 an inch long (or .63-1.9 cm).
+For consuming raw sprouts, we recommend sprouting them for at least 2-3 days, which will produce a white sprout that is about 1/4-3/4 of an inch long (or .63-1.9 cm).

 If you're going to cook your mung sprouts, it is best to sprout them for only a brief one day period, just after the sprout emerges from the seed.
 This provides a better flavor after the beans are cooked.